 The Group consists of the Parent Company, numerous subsidiaries and a joint venture entity.
-We concluded that the most effective audit approach to the Group due to the same accounting processes and control environment, with the exception of the joint venture structure, was to audit the consolidated financial statements as if they were one entity, during which we have performed audit procedures on all key risk areas.
+We concluded that the most effective audit approach to the Group, due to the same accounting processes and control environment was to audit the consolidated financial statements as if they were one entity, during which we have performed audit procedures on all key risk areas.
 The materiality applied was based on the consolidated financial information (see Materiality section below).